-She doesn’t recommend restricting oneself to a traditional colour palette, but trying braver, deeper colours and even shades of black – Rockett’s vision of the garden room is a thoroughly modern, bespoke space, even in a traditional setting.
 “When it comes to choosing a colour palette for a garden room, often the temptation is to opt for whites and pale neutrals.
 However, I love pairing black with green in my home.
 A rich black wall will do wonders to highlight the greenery outside in the garden and make sure any plants styled inside simply glow.
 Alongside plenty of plants, another essential for me in creating an indoor-outdoor vibe is candles – as everything looks amazing in this natural and romantic light - and unique ornaments for display, from shells to fabulous fruit bowls and quirky planters."

 Read More: Do You Have Planxiety?
 Try Our Easy Outdoor Entertaining Ideas